GregoriaRamirez/gregoriaramirez.github.io/artifact-software.md

 - Transition from static data files to secure, real-time database queries using MongoDB Compass
 - Handle database errors gracefully and ensure connections are opened and closed properly

 ---

-Absolutely — thank you for clarifying.
-You want **real enhancement evidence** in your `.md` file: code + explanation of what the code does and how it proves your software design improvements.

-Here is the **correct version** to paste into your `artifact-software.md` file — with **clean explanations** for each code block, in your tone:

----